Production federated keyword spotting via distillation, filtering, and joint federated-centralized training: Experiments

 \subsection{Online A/B experiments}

-To assess the user-experience of the KWS models, inference experiments were conducted on a subset of production phones running the Google App.
+To assess the actual user-experience of the KWS models, inference experiments were conducted on a subset of production phones running the Google App.
 As with the federated training caches, ground-truth labels were not available to compute metrics.
 Instead, proxy false accept ($P_{\textrm{FA}}$) and proxy true accept ($P_{\textrm{TA}}$) metrics were defined based on certain types of Assistant interactions following probable keywords.
 While both metrics were correlated with the ground-truth false accept and true accept rates, the absolute values of the metrics were not comparable.
 Therefore, only relative changes in the proxy metrics ($\Delta P_{\textrm{FA}}$ and $\Delta P_{\textrm{TA}}$) were compared.

 Results of production experiments are shown in Table~\ref{tab:live_exp}.
-The federated and jointly-trained models significantly improved $\Delta P_{\textrm{FA}}$ over the baseline as well as the centrally-trained arm, while minimizing changes to $\Delta P_{\textrm{TA}}$.
+The federated and jointly-trained models significantly improved $\Delta P_{\textrm{FA}}$ over the control as well as the centrally-trained arm, while minimizing changes to $\Delta P_{\textrm{TA}}$.

-A few experimental details should be noted.
-First, the ``central" task was stopped early on in the experiment, resulting in larger statistical uncertainty.
-The different time period and set of devices could have introduced systematic uncertainties beyond those covered by the quoted confidence intervals.
-Second, the ``Joint, averaged, filtered" experiment was conducted a month later than the others.
-The quoted confidence intervals are adjusted to account for changes in the baseline model during that time.
-Finally, the ``FL, averaged" and ``Joint, averaged, filtered" models were post-processed with checkpoint averaging~\cite{utans96}.
+Some details should be noted.
+The ``central" experiment arm was stopped early.
+This resulted in larger statistical uncertainty, and could have introduced additional systematic uncertainties not covered by the quoted 95\% CI.
+The ``Joint, averaged, filtered" experiment was conducted a month later than the others, so the confidence intervals were adjusted to account for changes to the control model.
+Finally, the ``averaged" models were post-processed using checkpoint averaging~\cite{utans96}.

+The differences between offline and live experiments were significant.
+Offline AUC was likely biased in favor of centrally-trained models due to domain overlap between the training and testing data partitions.
+FL and filtering both under-performed on AUC but improved $\Delta P_{\textrm{FA}}$ and $\Delta P_{\textrm{TA}}$.